VladBirta/Bug_reports/README.md

 **Steps to reproduce:**

-  1.Go to STORE
+  1. Go to STORE
-  2.Log in
+  2. Log in
-  3.Copy the URL
+  3. Copy the URL
-  4.Open a new tab
+  4. Open a new tab
-  5.Paste it the search bar
+  5. Paste it the search bar

 **Expected result:**